Richard Sam Bera: Life after swimming

 Since 2000, Bera has been working as a sports broadcaster for MetroTV on the western outskirts of Jakarta.
 After that, he was placed as editor-in-chief for FHM and Men's Fitness Indonesia Magazines.
 Following his retirement from swimming, Bera still remained strong and faithful to his sporting regime.
 He became one of the founders of National Champions Millennium Aquatics Club, and later competed in both Olympic and sprint-distance triathlons across Indonesia, specifically in Bali.
 Bera was unofficially crowned as the father of modern triathlon in Indonesia, when he started to spread the "triathlon virus" in 2009.
 He was training to keep himself healthy by doing cycling and running along with swimming.
 At the time, barely anyone in Indonesia was aware of the sport of triathlon.

 Bera also attended both as a spectator and as an observer at the 2012 Summer Olympics in London.
 Watching the athlete procession from the stands during the closing ceremony, he reminisced an Olympic moment from his Twitter: "Seeing all those athletes down there, a bit emotional for me.
 I used to be down there".

 In 2015, Bera elected President of Indonesia Olympians Association and served until 2018.
 From 2015 to 2017, he was also part of the Board of Commissioner of Ministry of Youth and Sports' High-Performance Program called PRIMA.
 And then in May 2018, Bera was appointed by the Minister of Youth and Sports of the Republic of Indonesia, Mr. Imam Nahrawi, as Ketua Umum or Chairman of Badan Olahraga Profesional Indonesia (Indonesia Professional Sports Agency) or BOPI.
 This latest position is to see Bera as the head of the government's regulating as well as developing agency of all professional sports in the country, which include among others Indonesian football leagues, Indonesian Basketball League, and Indonesian MMA leagues.
-He is now married and living with his family in Jakarta.
+He is now living with in Jakarta.